How to Check BMW Service History (2026 Guide)

 For a comprehensive overview of BMW's coverage on our platform, including which models are supported, visit our BMW manufacturer page.
 And if you're ready to check a specific vehicle, our service history reports for BMW offer full coverage — giving you the most detailed dealer records available.

-Get official BMW dealership service records instantly.
-Just enter your registration number.
+Retrieve official BMW dealership service records using just a registration number.
+Results typically arrive within minutes.